bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 - There is a lot of different commentary on how to get Cultsworn Lich to spawn.
 My experience was that a Lich may use Divide a few times and then just refuse to Divide any more.
 When that happens, kill it and move on to find another one.
 Good luck!

 **Hunter of Monsters IV** (Bestiary): By far, the hardest "regular" enemy in the game is Archaeoaevis.
 Two can be found in Zertinan Caverns - The Balamka Fault.
 They can spawn with a level between 50-99 and it's max HP will be unknown with Libra because it will be over 100,000.
 Using Ribbons on all party members is recommended because of the many status effects that they can inflict.
 Rezoning can be a good idea in order to check the level of the nearest archaeoaevis to find one at a lower level, but the fight will still be difficult.
 Using Wither could help to reduce the damage they inflict, and Blind can prevent them from even landing hits, making the fight much more bearable.
 Meanwhile, apply the usual buffs to the party.
 Keep close to the zone exit while these monsters rush to attack you so that you can hop out to heal up and then resume the fight at the same spot you left.
 Good luck!
+- Technically, it seems that you only need to have targeted or been targeted by an enemy for it to register, but I like to have entries in the bestiary to know which enemies I actually have registered.

 **Paying for the Past** (Hunts): Catoblepas is found in Zertinan Caverns - Hourglass Basin, on the secret passage side of the zone.